Non-normal affine monoids: Applications

+cf. \cite{ishida,schenzel1}.
+To see that this is equivalent to our condition, consider following the chain of inclusions:

+It is not difficult to prove that the $i$th inclusion is proper if and only if there is an $F$ of $\sdim F = i$ that corresponds to a family of holes, i.e. $\pF$ is an associated prime of $\Quot$.
+Hence \eqref{eq:S2sch} holds if and only if all families of holes have *dimension $d-1$.

+Moreover, this chain of inclusions gives rise to a similar chain on the algebra $\kQ$ and also on the quotients modulo $\kQ$.
+This yields a filtration of $\Quot$ that turns out to be the dimension filtration, cf. \cite{schenzel2}.
+It follows that if the $\kQ$-module $\Quot$ is sequentially Cohen-Macaulay, then *depth of $\Quot$ equals the smallest non-zero component in the filtration.
+In view of \Cref{prop:dep}, this means that the *depth of $\kQ$ is one more than the smallest *dimension of a family of holes. \end{remark}

-Finally, we prove the criterion for Serre's condition $(S_2)$.
-By above discussion and \ref{prop:locholes}, it holds for any face $F$ of $Q$ that $\sdep \kQ[Q_F] = 1$ if and only if $F$ is associated to $Q$.
-On the other hand, it holds that $\sdim \kQ[Q_F] = 1$ if and only if $F$ is a facet of $Q$.
-Therefore, Serre's condition $(S_2)$ is satisfied if and only if every associated face of $Q$ is a facet. \end{proof} Note that the preceding theorem implies that $Q$ is normal if and only if it satisfies $(R_1)$ and $(S_2)$.
-Hence as a corollary we obtain Serre's Theorem (cf. \cite[Theorem 2.2.22]{brunsherzog}) for affine monoid algebras.
-Further, if $\sdim Q \geq 2$, then $Q$ is normal if and only if it is locally normal and $\sdep \kQ \geq 2$.
-It follows from Serre's Theorem that this statement also holds for general Noetherian rings.
-The first part of the \ref{thm:compos} can be generalized to an upper bound on the *depth: \begin{theorem} If $Q$ has an $i$-*dimensional family of holes, then the *depth of $\kQ$ is at most $i+1$. \end{theorem} \begin{proof} If $Q$ has an $i$-*dimensional family of holes, then $\lochom{i+1} \neq 0$ by \ref{cor:unendlich}.
+The first part of the \Cref{thm:compos} can be generalized to an upper bound on the *depth: \begin{theorem} If $Q$ has an $i$-*dimensional family of holes, then the *depth of $\kQ$ is at most $i+1$. \end{theorem} \begin{proof} If $Q$ has an $i$-*dimensional family of holes, then $\lochom{i+1} \neq 0$ by \Cref{thm:lochomholes}.
 Hence $\sdep \kQ \leq i+1$.
-Alternatively, by \ref{prop:dep} we can consider the depth of $\Quot$.
-The families of holes of $Q$ correspond to the associated primes of $\Quot$ (cf. \ref{thm:decompneu}), so the claim follows from the general fact that the *depth of a module is bounded above by the *dimensions of its associated primes \footnote{Again, I only found a local version of this result in the literature, cf. \cite[Prop 1.2.13]{brunsherzog}.
-But Goto and Watanabe have shown in \cite{gotowata} that the *depth and *dimension are preserved under localization.
-So the *local case follows from the local one by localization.}. \end{proof} We identify a special case where equality holds: \begin{proposition} If $\QoQ = q + F$ for an element $q \in \QoQ$ and a face $F$ of $Q$, then $\sdep \kQ = 1 + \sdim F$. \end{proposition} Note that it is not sufficient to require that there is only one family of holes, see \ref{ex:lochom}.
-Before we can prove \ref{thm:main2}, we need another lemma: \begin{lemma} Let $q \in Q$ and $F$ a face of $Q$, such that $F + q \subseteq \QoQ$.
-Then $\sat{F} + q \subseteq \QoQ$. \end{lemma} \begin{proof} Assume the contrary.
-Then there exists an element $f \in \sat{F}$ such that $f + q \in Q$.
-We can write $f = f_1 - f_2$ with $f_1, f_2 \in F$.
-But $f + f_2 + q = f_1 + q\in \QoQ$ by assumption, a contradiction. \end{proof}
+Alternatively, by \Cref{prop:dep} we can consider the depth of $\Quot$.
+As the families of holes of $Q$ correspond to the associated primes of $\Quot$, the claim follows from the general fact that the *depth of a module is bounded above by the *dimensions of its associated primes . \end{proof}

-\begin{proof}[Proof of \ref{thm:main2}] By \ref{lemma:translationel}, our hypothesis is equivalent to the statement that the module $\Quot$ is cyclic with annihilator $\pF$.
-Hence $\Quot \cong {\kQ}/{\pF} = \kQ[F]$ (The isomorphism shifts the grading).
-Next, recall that the *depth of a module $M$ over a ring $R$ equals its *depth over $R / \Ann M$.
-Together with \ref{prop:dep} this yields